cs340-20/teasers/studentride.md

-Topic
-- Rideshare app for college students.
+Topic: Rideshare app for college students.
 Helps students find rides around campus or home for break.

 Team Members
--Tucker Miles
+- Tucker Miles
--Matt Mohandiss
+- Matt Mohandiss
--David Nguyen
+- David Nguyen
--Vicki Tang
+- Vicki Tang
--Jiuru Zhu
+- Jiuru Zhu

 We do not need more members.